wisefood/core-components/keycloak-init/README.md

-# WiseFood Keycloak Init Utility Image
+# Keycloak Init Utility Image

 This utility configures Keycloak, MinIO OIDC, and Kubernetes secrets on startup.
 It’s designed to run as an **init container** in your cluster so your realm, clients, scopes, and integrations are ready before app pods start.